Spend a summer in Boston learning from the same faculty that

 The Carroll School of Management Summer Management Catalyst Program is designed exclusively for non-management students.
 The Catalyst Program is an intensive, full-time, for-credit program, designed to develop a solid and broad foundation in the functional areas of management.

-Over the summer, participants will take three full courses and a career practicum that covers a wide range of business management topics, including management, accounting, finance, marketing, ethics, law, Excel, big data, and career skills.
-The program is nine weeks and nine credits with students receiving full classes in Financial Accounting, Marketing Principles and then students have the choice of Fundamentals of Finance (formerly Basic Finance) or Business Law as their third course.
+Catalyst will be fully remote during summer 2021.
+Participants will take three full courses and a career practicum that covers a wide range of business management topics, including management, accounting, finance, marketing, ethics, law, Excel, big data, and career skills.
+The online program is seven weeks long with students receiving full classes in Financial Accounting, Marketing Principles and then students have the choice of Fundamentals of Finance (formerly Basic Finance) or Business Law as their third course.

 Students interested in minoring in the Carroll School of Management could apply this coursework to their minor.
 Financial Accounting and Fundamentals of Finance (formerly Basic Finance) would apply for two of the required courses for the Finance Minor.
 Financial Accounting and Marketing Principles would apply for two of the required courses for the Marketing Minor.
 Financial Accounting would apply for one of the required courses for the Accounting Minor.